geoffgould.net

 Mike emailed me a page of sides, and directions to a Culver City parking lot on Ince at Pointsettia and Krueger.
 We set up our meeting for 7:15pm. as ironically, I had a 6pm commercial callback for McDonalds (not to be confused with the April 2008 McDonalds commercial I had done).
 I arrived at the callback a half hour early and despite the implication they were running behind, thankfully I was seen relatively quickly.
 I felt it could have gone better so I chose not to hold my breath over the commercial, and I headed to Culver City,

 I arrived at the parking lot at about 6:40pm.
 The email with directions said they'd come out to meet me at the calltime; not knowing if they had a slew of auditioners, I texted Mike that I was there.
 He texted back they'd be out in three minutes, which they were, he and his partner Stephen Buckley (aka Buck).
 Both film makers were exuberant and contagiously enthusiastic; Stephen right out of the gate was impressed with Mike's casting choice/s, impressed with my character looks.
-They brought me inside the Sony building right there, which is the animation department.
-I needed a security pass, but with Stephen right there, it went quickly and smoothly.
+They brought me inside the Sony building right there, which was the animation department.
+As usual going onto a movie studio lot, I needed a security pass, but with Stephen right there, it went quickly and smoothly.
 Thankfully I'd recently cashed my second residuals check for my then-currently running Pedigree commercial, so I had on me my passport.

 Upstairs at Buck's then-office, I read opposite Mike, who would be playing the male lead in the short.
 Amusingly, the office wall had a small sliding window facing out into the hallway, big enough to double as a fast-food drive-through window.
 I expected to go through the read twice, but they were extremely impressed with my delivery, spot-on to the actual guy on whom my character is based (the script is based on an actual event of Buck's).